dunn-cwu/CS471_proj5/readme.md

 --------

-To run the firefly or harmony search algorithms, open a terminal and execute the following commands:
+To run the flow shop with blocking or flow shop with no wait problems, open a terminal and execute the following commands:

 ```
 cd [Path-to-/source-dir]
-./unix-run-fa.sh
+./unix-run-fsb.sh
-./unix-run-hs.sh
+./unix-run-fsnw.sh
 ```
 Where [Path-to-/source-dir] is the file system path to the [project]/source/ directory within this project.
 You should see a message that says all tests were ran after they complete.